just1ngray/pyfig/README.md

 At its core, there are five levels to pyfig:

-1. Deserializing configuration overrides from files is handled by other libraries (json, yaml, etc.)
+1. Deserializing configuration overrides from files: handled by other libraries (json, yaml, etc.)
-2. Combine overrides by merging them in priority order
+2. Combining configuration overrides by merging them in priority order
-3. Apply the (combined) overrides to the default config
+3. Appling the (combined) overrides to the default config
-4. Evaluate string templates
+4. Recursively evaluating string templates
-5. Convert & validate into a pydantic class tree for use by the application
+5. Converting & validating the final pydantic class tree

-Basically, you give pyfig a class tree (with defaults), and a bunch of overriding dictionaries, and it will create your application's configuration by giving you back a pydantic-based class tree.

 Overrides are applied in priority order.
 A high priority override will always take precedence over a low priority one.
 Combining all the overrides at once makes it easier later when we apply & template the config.

-Templates are string-based variables which allow you to separate config structure from contents.
-There are two modes:
+Templates are string-based variables which allow you to substitute values directly into the config.
+There are two primary modes:
 1. When a value contains a template substring, only the substring is replaced.
     ```yaml
     endpoint: http://${{var.host}}/api